-How Do I Choose a Good Brand Name?
+How to Choose a Good Brand Name

 I’m a big believer in names not being super important.
 A name ultimately succeeds or fails based on the success or failure of the company itself, unless it’s just an egregiously bad name.